amarachianya30-rgb/amarachianya30-rgb/README.md

   ### About Me

-  Iam an Economics graduate with a growing interest in Financial Analysis, Data Analytics and Business Intelligence.
+  I am an Economics graduate with a growing interest in Financial Analysis, Data Analytics and Business Intelligence.

   I build projects using Power BI, Excel and SQL to analyze data, create dashboards and support data-driven decision-making.